Ione Dog Bite Lawyer

 Dog bites are becoming more common in California and around the country, and California ranks number one in the cases of dog bites.
-Some reports cite the increasing number of poorly bred dogs while others consider it a random process.
+Some reports cite the increasing number of poorly bred dogs, while others consider it a random process.
 Some breeds are statistically more likely to bite.
 However, even that lovable dog you share your home with can bite someone.
-Let’s take a look at the incidence of dog bites, injuries associated with them and how to be adequately compensated for financial damages.Dog Bite Attorney in Ione
+Let’s look at the incidence of dog bites, associated injuries, and how to be adequately compensated for financial damages.Dog Bite Attorney in Ione

 There are several common types of injuries, including:

 - Puncture injuries: These are common due to the nature of the dog’s dentition.

 - Lacerations: Disruption of the skin surface can be painful and dangerous since the skin protects the body.

 - Fractures: During an attack by a large canine, bites can fracture the bones in the hands or arms.
 If the person falls during the attack, other bones, such as the ribs, legs, and pelvis, can be broken.

 - Crush injuries: This injury is caused by the significant pressure of a dog bite.
 If the hands are involved, bony structures and vital nerves in the hands will be destroyed.